1059ms/Minecraft-anticheat-base/README.md

 # Minecraft-anticheat-base
 Basic base for your minecraft anticheat

-Not very advanced but i think its good XD

-Not tested because lazy
+Not tested & very advanced because lazy

 dont hate me for the code